techscaleinfinite/demo3/demo-deployment/tcp/nginx-deployment.md

 # 🖥 Nginx deployment

-### <mark style="color:blue;">What's is Nginx?</mark>
+### What's is Nginx?

-<mark style="color:orange;">Nginx is more than just your run-of-the-mill web server; it's a versatile multitool that enhances your online presence in a multitude of ways</mark>:
+Nginx is more than just your run-of-the-mill web server; it's a versatile multitool that enhances your online presence in a multitude of ways:

 Web Server: Nginx serves as a nimble and efficient web server, ensuring that web content is delivered swiftly and effectively to users.
 It's like the reliable engine powering your website, keeping it up and running smoothly.

-<mark style="color:yellow;">Reverse Proxy:</mark> Acting as a diligent guardian, Nginx functions as a reverse proxy, skillfully managing external requests to safeguard your applications.
+Reverse Proxy: Acting as a diligent guardian, Nginx functions as a reverse proxy, skillfully managing external requests to safeguard your applications.
 It's akin to a vigilant gatekeeper, allowing only authorized traffic to pass through.

-<mark style="color:blue;">Load Balancer:</mark> Nginx takes on the role of a traffic conductor, expertly distributing incoming requests among multiple servers.
+Load Balancer: Nginx takes on the role of a traffic conductor, expertly distributing incoming requests among multiple servers.
 This load-balancing act ensures optimal performance and reliability, as if orchestrating a harmonious symphony of server resources.

-<mark style="color:purple;">Mail Proxy:</mark> In the realm of email infrastructure, Nginx shines as a proficient mail proxy, efficiently routing emails to their intended destinations.
+Mail Proxy: In the realm of email infrastructure, Nginx shines as a proficient mail proxy, efficiently routing emails to their intended destinations.
 It's like the postal service's secret weapon, ensuring your emails reach their recipients without a hitch.

-<mark style="color:purple;">HTTP Cache:</mark> Nginx boasts a remarkable capability as an HTTP cache, where it stores and serves frequently accessed resources.
+HTTP Cache: Nginx boasts a remarkable capability as an HTTP cache, where it stores and serves frequently accessed resources.
 This cache acts as a well-organized library, enabling faster delivery of web content by reducing the need to fetch data repeatedly.

-### <mark style="color:blue;">**How It Works**</mark>
+### **How It Works**

-<mark style="color:orange;">Nginx's event-driven architecture handles multiple connections simultaneously, making it perfect for high-traffic scenarios.
-It's resource-efficient and enhances application performance, all while being open-source and free.</mark>
+Nginx's event-driven architecture handles multiple connections simultaneously, making it perfect for high-traffic scenarios.
+It's resource-efficient and enhances application performance, all while being open-source and free.

-<mark style="color:orange;">Nginx: Streamline, secure, and supercharge your web operations</mark>
+Nginx: Streamline, secure, and supercharge your web operations

-### <mark style="color:blue;">Steps And Procedure</mark>
+### Steps And Procedure

-*   <mark style="background-color:purple;">**This deployment utilizes the official Nginx Docker image.
-Here's a step-by-step guide to get you started:**</mark>
+*   **This deployment utilizes the official Nginx Docker image.
+Here's a step-by-step guide to get you started:**

-    1. Begin by navigating to the "Create Apps" page and use the search bar to find the <mark style="color:orange;">Nginx</mark> application.
+    1. Begin by navigating to the "Create Apps" page and use the search bar to find the Nginx application.
     2. Click on the "Install" button to initiate the installation process.
     3. Fill in all the required fields with the necessary information.
     4. If you prefer, you can click on the "Advanced" option to access additional settings (this step is optional).